rseyf/php-id3/README.md

 See ``LICENSE`` for more informations By PHP Group

 ##NOTE:
-This repository IS NOT A PART OF OFFICIAL PHP.NET WEBSITE. its ABSOLUTLY PERSONAL!!
+This CODE IS OWNED BY PHP.NET ! but This repository IS NOT A PART OF OFFICIAL PHP.NET WEBSITE. its ABSOLUTLY PERSONAL!!

 I have just created this repository for the personal use in my music website project and I shared it to have a document for later use on installation process.